maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 <h4 class="header" id="code_cls">Attention PyTorch class</h4>

 Below is the implementation as a PyTorch class.

+The below code is also on my github with a simple example [here](https://github.com/maw501/blog-notebooks/blob/master/attention_example.ipynb).

 <pre><code class="language-python">import torch
 import torch.nn as nn